karmaniverous/stan/.stan/system/stan.system.md

   - Deletions: include `--- a/<path>` and `+++ /dev/null` (optionally `deleted file mode 100644`).
 - Renames: prefer delete+add (two hunks) unless a simple `diff --git` rename applies cleanly.
 - Binary: do not include binary patches.
+- One-file-per-patch in replies: do not combine changes for multiple files into a single unified diff block.
+Emit separate Patch blocks per file as required by Response Format.

 # Hunk hygiene (jsdiff‑compatible; REQUIRED)